Back to all blog posts

 OEB Reduces Working Capital Allowance for LDCs

-A recent letter from the OEB updated the policy for calculating the allowance for working capital in electricity distributors' rate applications.
+from the OEB updated the policy for calculating the allowance for working capital in electricity distributors' rate applications.
 Effective immediately, the assumed (default) allowance for working capital is set at 7.5% of the sum of the cost of power and operations & maintenance costs.
-This is a significant decrease from the prior default level of 13%.
+This is a significant decrease from the prior default level of 13%. letter

 Under the new policy, the default allowance for working capital of 7.5% will be deemed to apply, unless a distributor requests approval of a distributor-specific working capital allowance, supported by appropriate evidence.
 That evidence would likely include a lead-lag study, indicating an actual working capital cost that is different from (higher than) the default allowance.